G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Introduction

 where $\rho(\cdot)$ represents the robust kernel function, $r(\cdot)$ is the residual function, and $f(\cdot)$ denotes the rigid transformation.

-Conventional approaches rely on complex keypoint and descriptor extraction using handcrafted methods\cite{rusu2009fast} or deep learning-based local descriptors\cite{choy2019fully} to establish $\mathcal{I}$.
-However, they face challenges such as excessive processing time and reduced descriptor discriminability due to uneven density and varying viewpoints.
-The latter challenge can lead to an extremely high outlier ratio (e.g., 99\%), significantly undermining the quality of registration.
+Conventional approaches for establishing $\mathcal{I}$ rely on complex methods of keypoint and descriptor extraction.
+These methods include handcrafted techniques\cite{rusu2009fast} and deep learning-based local descriptors\cite{yew2020rpm,ao2021spinnet,poiesi2022learning}.
+However, these approaches encounter challenges such as excessive processing time and reduced descriptor consistency, primarily due to varying viewpoints.
+Specifically, during the construction and matching of descriptors, frequent nearest neighbor searches are performed in both the spatial and descriptor space, which can be time-consuming.
+Additionally, changes in viewpoint result in occlusions and density variations, resulting in alterations in the neighborhood of each point.
+This further affects the computation of local features, such as normals\cite{rusu2009fast,yew2020rpm} and local reference frames\cite{ao2021spinnet,poiesi2022learning}, which are essential for the consistency of descriptors relying on these local features.
+Consequently, an extremely high outlier ratio (e.g., 99\%) is observed, significantly undermining the quality of the registration process.

 To address this issue, recent advances\cite{yang2020teaser, lusk2021clipper, shi2021robin, lim2022single, yin2023segregator, zhang20233d} suggest utilizing maximal clique inlier selection and coupling it with a robust estimator for transformation estimation.
 The inlier clique has been proven to belong to at least one maximal clique in the compatibility graph\cite{yang2020teaser}.
 To efficiently find this maximal clique, the maximum clique with the largest cardinality is computed.
 However, this strategy does not always work due to inappropriate threshold selection in the compatibility test\cite{shi2021robin}, especially under extreme viewpoint changes and repetitive patterns, as discussed in\cite{qiaoiros2023}.